aretext/aretext/docs/custom-menu-commands.md

 After restarting the editor, the new command will be available in the command menu.
 Selecting the new command will launch a shell (configured by the `$SHELL` environment variable) and execute the shell command (in this case, echoing "hello world").

 The "mode" parameter controls how aretext handles the command's input and output.
-There are four modes:
+The table below shows the available modes:

 | Mode          | Input | Output                 | Use Cases                                                                     |
 |---------------|-------|------------------------|-------------------------------------------------------------------------------|